a-b-street/docs/book/src/proposals/broadmoor.md

 </style>

 You could be forgiven for not knowing much about the Broadmoor neighborhood in Seattle &mdash; that's kind of by design.
-Let's look how it could be a valuable link for people walking and biking in Seattle.
+Let's look at how it could be a valuable link for people walking and biking in Seattle.

 <div class="media-box">
 <img alt="a map of part of Seattle, highlighting the Broadmoor neighborhood, about 2.5 miles northeast of downtown." src="/assets/broadmoor/seattle-overview.png">